Abstract:

 BibTex:

-title = {Leveraging Pre-Trained Extreme Multi-Label Classifiers for Zero-Shot Learning},
+title={Leveraging Pre-Trained Extreme Multi-Label Classifiers for Zero-Shot Learning},

-booktitle = {Swiss Conference on Data Science (SDS)},
+booktitle={2024 11th IEEE Swiss Conference on Data Science (SDS)},

 }